NEW ZEALAND

 1 Toia Mai

-A big ornate war canoe was a symbol of the mana of the tribe, (like British battleships in the early 20th century and US aircraft carriers today) and needed protection from the elements.
-So these "waka taua" were hauled up above high water level and stored in long sheds with thatched roof and open sides.
+A big ornate war canoe was a symbol of the independence and mana of the tribe, (like British battleships in the early 20th century and US aircraft carriers today) and needed protection from the elements.
+It was hauled from the water after use, and stored in a boat shed.

 2 Te Tiriti